Can I Learn How to Paint Good Art?

 How do we paint with natural looking colors?Mix natural looking colors.

-There are two or three reasons our mixed colors to turn out dull looking.
+There are two or three reasons our mixed colors may turn out dull looking.

 1. Using more than two colors in the mixture.
 We get cleaner colors by mixing only two colors together.

 3. Mixing paints with opposing color biases.
-Mixing warm and cool colors together may create dull colors.
+Mixing warm and cool colors together may create dulled colors.

 How do we mix life-like, natural looking colors?

-That's when we would actually do mix cool and warm colors together.
+That's when we would actually mix cool and warm colors together.

 Artists Use Color to Paint Emotions